Coreless Induction Furnace

 - Vertical Core type

 - Coreless type Induction Furnace or High frequency Induction Furnace

 High frequency Induction Furnace

-The alternating magnetic field produced by the high frequency current induces powerful eddy currents in the charge resulting in very fast heating.
-Various configurations are available, with two or three electrodes high melting capacity (25 to 50 tons/hr) and they are used primarily for casting steel.
+The alternating magnetic field produced by the high-frequency current induces powerful eddy currents in the charge resulting in very fast heating.
+Various configurations are available, with two or three electrodes’ high melting capacity (25 to 50 tons/hr) and they are used primarily for casting steel.

 Coreless induction furnaces power supply system

-Power is derived from the ordinary supply grid for coreless induction furnace, and its frequency is transformed by oscillators to a higher value.
-These oscillators can produce the order of megahertz with very high frequency.
+Power is derived from the ordinary supply grid for a coreless induction furnace, and its frequency is transformed by oscillators to a higher value.
+These oscillators can produce the order of megahertz with a very high frequency.

 Cupola Furnace vs Coreless Induction Furnace

 In particular for melting of high melting point alloys, the Coreless Induction Furnace effectively replenished the cupola Oven.
-In general, the coreless induction furnace fuses all kinds of steels and iron and even non-ferrous alloys.
+In general, the coreless induction furnace fuses all kinds of steel and iron and even non-ferrous alloys.
 The furnaces have high control over temperature and chemistry, whilst the induction and frequency control circulation of the melting current and are suitable for re-melting and alloying.